MattBCoding/ufoduel/README.md

 The site is designed with a central column that the JavaScript inserts the relevant HTML into.
 The title bar and site background remain on all screens.

 * Main Menu
 The main menu is the page of the site that the user is greeted by when they first visit.
 The design is based on numerous games to provide an instant indication of what the site is about without requiring the user to read too much text.
 With the options limited to four clearly labelled choices it is easy for users to know how to navigate the site.
+This links to the user story 'As a user, I want a fun and simple game to play'.
+The site visually indicates that it is a game through the use of colour, layout and imagery.

 ![Main Menu Day](/assets/readme-images/day-main-menu.png)

 Dark Colour Scheme